Feedback and Comments

 Houston, TX

-I recently had the UltraPower system added to our 2006 Adventurer along with hotter plugs, plug wires and a new air filter by Dale Olson (Texas Rep. for Brazels) in Elgin, TX.
-On the return trip from Elgin, to Houston I began to notice some difference when climbing grades.
+I recently had the UltraPower system added to our 2006 Adventurer along with hotter plugs, plug wires, and a new air filter by Dale Olson (Texas Rep. for Brazels) in Elgin, TX.
+On the return trip from Elgin, to Houston, I began to notice some difference when climbing grades.

 The second trip we made was to Galveston Island and again I noticed that I had a smoother acceleration, much improved (smoother and less noise) downshifting but still no noticeable improvement in overall mileage.
-I calculate my mileage the old fashion way using miles driven divided by gallons purchased.
+I calculate my mileage the old-fashioned way using miles driven divided by gallons purchased.
 In July we left Houston for our annual trip to the Frio River.
 I towed the Hummer H3 and I ran the generator while driving (I rarely do this) because we had others with us.
 My mileage towing the Hummer H3 has always averaged 5.5 MPG +/- 2 or 3 tenths.
 I have noticed improvements in gas mileage on some trips (as much as 1 MPG) and on short trips it has been the same old 5.5 MPG.

 The jury is still out on overall gas mileage improvement but I'm very pleased with the performance increase and optimistic about the mileage improvement.
 Brazels advertises HP and Torque increase and I have experienced these.
 The increased performance has made my overall driving experience much more pleasurable.
 When I questioned Dale and Brazels about gas mileage improvement they said it may or may not help gas mileage and they also it would take the computer about 8 trips to fully learn my driving habits.
 I can say that it hasn't doubled my gas mileage (yet) but it has definitely doubled my smiles per gallon of driving pleasure.
 If you decide to have the option installed on your coach mention to Dale that you heard about him from me (I don't get anything from him but you may).